-“One pearl is better than a whole necklace of potatoes,” the French mime Etienne Decroux used to remind his students.
+“One pearl is better than a whole necklace of potatoes,” the French mime Étienne Decroux used to remind his students.
 His dictum works equally well for students of writing.
-Each word we choose is—or should be—a pearl.
+Each word we choose is—or should be—a gem.

 Watch for clusters of abstract nouns.
 When a school principal wrote to parents urging a “communication facilitation skills development intervention” he should have tried harder to be clear: “We all need to help students write better.”
 Cross out groups of polysyllabic, abstract nouns and start over with one or two simple, clear words.